 I hosted this drum circle every Tuesday night for 3 years.
 My hope was that it would become

-firmly established and become a fixture and continue on long after I moved to St. Louis.
+firmly established and become a fixture and continue on long after I moved out of the area.

 It still goes on some 8 years later, and that makes me very happy.